AppImage/docs.appimage.org/source/reference/appdir-specification.rst

 ``usr`` subdirectory
 ''''''''''''''''''''

-Analog to the FHS, most AppDirs, especially the ones created by the official tools such as :ref:`linuxdeploy <ref-linuxdeploy>`, contain a ``usr`` directory.
+Analog to the FHS, most AppDirs, especially the ones created by the official tools such as :ref:`linuxdeploy <linuxdeploy>`, contain a ``usr`` directory.

 ``usr`` originally abbreviated *unix system resources*.
 According to the FHS, it contains shared, read-only data, which perfectly suits AppImage's needs, as AppImages are read-only, too.